 Utilization Management and Quality Assurance programs incorporate tools to encourage appropriate and cost-effective use of Part D drugs.
 These tools include prior authorization, quantity limits, additional charges and clinical interventions.
 Other tools may be used if necessary.

-- PA = Prior Authorization.
-Our Plan requires you (or your physician) to get prior authorization for certain drugs.
-This means that you will need to get approval from us before you fill your prescriptions.
-If you don’t get approval, Optima Community Complete may not cover the drug.
+- PA: Prior Authorization.
+Optima Community Complete requires you or your physician to get prior authorization for certain drugs.
+This means that you will need to get approval from Optima Community Complete before you fill your prescriptions.
+If you do not get approval, Optima Community Complete may not cover the drug.

-- ST = Step Therapy.
-In some cases, we require you to first try certain drugs to treat your medical condition.
+- ST: Step Therapy.
+In some cases, Optima Community Complete requires you to first try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover Drug B unless you try Drug A first.
-If Drug A does not work for you, we will then cover Drug B.
+If Drug A does not work for you, Optima Community Complete will then cover Drug B.

 See Optima Complete's formulary for drugs that have prior authorization requirements, step therapy, or quantity limits.

 As part of the Utilization Management and Quality Assurance program, all prescriptions are screened by systems to detect and address the following: